 In partnership with the Overseas Private Investment Corporation (OPIC), SEAF established Afghan Growth Finance (AGF) in May 2007 to address the market gap faced by small and medium enterprises (SMEs) in obtaining growth capital in Afghanistan.
-AGF offers a broad mix of financial products coupled with market appropriate support services that enable Afghan entrepreneurs to lower their overall cost of capital and to accelerate their growth.
+Over the past decade, AGF offered a broad mix of financial products coupled with market appropriate support services that enabled Afghan entrepreneurs to lower their overall cost of capital and to accelerate their growth.
 In 2018, SEAF divested its position in AGF.

 Most commercial banks in Afghanistan avoid lending to SMEs, viewing them as costly, high-risk credits.
 Instead, these banks focus on “safer” options such as financing larger local or multinational corporations and NGOs.
-While understandable given current realities at many local banks, this approach unfortunately dims the prospects for sustainable development by ignoring the necessity of growth via a bottom-up capital formation.
+While understandable given the realities of Afghanistan’s local banking sector, this approach dims the prospects for sustainable development by ignoring the necessity of growth via a bottom-up capital formation.
 This growth is a key factor in the job creation necessary in the fight to reduce poverty and mitigate income inequalities.

-AGF works with companies across all sectors, placing special emphasis on agribusiness and processed agro-industry, manufacturing, transport, storage, services and technology.
-AGF investments target companies that are using inputs available in Afghanistan and adding value to promote domestic production and industry.
+AGF worked with companies across all sectors, placing special emphasis on agribusiness and processed agro-industry, manufacturing, transport, storage, services and technology.
+AGF investments targeted companies that used inputs available in Afghanistan and adding value to promote domestic production and industry.
 Over the course of ten years in Afghanistan, including several years of continuing conflict in the country, AGF made more than 40 investments that improved local companies and demonstrated the ability of entrepreneurs to overcome difficulties but to find prosperity in tough times.